This Step: Get a Learner Permit

 C)Take the Written Permit Test

 Written tests are given on a walk-in basis only at all driver licensing offices.
 While at the driver licensing office you'll also be given a vision test.
 Pass both exams and you'll leave with an instruction permit, valid for 1 year.

 NOTE: The written test requirement will be waived if you present your Instruction Permit Application signed by your driver-training instructor.

 Retake Written Test

-You can retake the test 4 hours after the first attempt.
-Fail again and you must wait 1 day.
+You can retake the test after the first attempt (you will have a short wait time).
+If you fail again and you must wait longer to retest.